-According to Statistics Canada survey, 20%-25% of businesses in Canada admit they were breached in 2017.
+DYK – According to Statistics Canada survey, 20%-25% of businesses in Canada admit they were breached.
 This statistic could be closer to 50% if we include businesses who come forward with their breach.
-As of November 1, 2018 companies are now required to report breaches so it would be interesting to see what the statistic will be in the future.

-You may have heard about large hacks happening in the recent past.
-For example, the hack on the USA 2016 election by Russia, or the Sony PlayStation hack that occurred a few years ago.
-These hacks all caused catastrophic results in each situation.
-During the Sony hack, millions of user’s billing information was released and had a large impact on Sony’s success as a company.
-In the end we all realized one thing: Hacking can have extreme implications on the success of a company or government.
+Large hacks into sophisticated corporations hits main stream news on a regular basis.
+These hacks all cause catastrophic damage in each situation.
+Thousands to millions of user’s personal information is the target and to be held for ransom.
+Hacking can have extreme implications on the success of a company or government.
 Interestingly enough, what people don’t see, is that 43% of all cyber attacks are on small businesses.
 This article will talk about cyber security and how to protect your business from such attacks.
 We will also explain what can happen when one of these attacks occurs.

 How to prevent cyber attacks or mitigate damage if attacked: